 Built Environments - your questions answered

 In the below video, Programme Leader for Civil Engineering, Derek Spalton, answers some of the most frequently asked questions about Built Environments at the University of Derby.
-You can also watch exclusive subject content by signing up to Derby on Demand.

 Foundation Year - helping you to achieve more

 Including a foundation year as part of your four-year study programme will give you a head start in your academic and professional life.
 The foundation year offers the chance to strengthen your skills, knowledge and confidence – with extensive support from our expert staff – before you advance to stage one of your honours degree.
 It could also be beneficial if you are planning a career change and want to get to grips with aspects of subjects which are new to you.

 Our degrees with a foundation year are continuous, meaning that you won’t need to apply again once you have successfully completed the first year.

 If you are looking for a varied and challenging career, our BSc (Hons) Quantity Surveying and Commercial Management is a smart choice.
 We will equip you with all the skills you need to provide clients with value for money while meeting the strict regulations which govern the construction industry.

 Quantity surveying entails essential skills related to the planning and procurement of construction activity, including involvement in various parts of the design and construction process.
 It could be advising a client about this month’s valuation or speaking with an engineer to assess the cost implications of a design solution.